syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 N> The [HubTileService](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileService.html) class allows to set the freeze/unfreeze state of the tile after the tiles are loaded.

-A single tile or a group of tiles can be freezed by using [Freeze](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileService~Freeze.html) method.
+A single tile or a group of tiles can be freeze by using [Freeze](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileService~Freeze.html) method.

 {% tabs %}
 {% highlight XAML %}